hjudgesac/JouleS4Public/prepare_for_activation/prepare_for_activation.md

 ## 6. Register Systems in SAP BTP

 To setup Joule for SAP applications, it's important that those applications are registered under BTP **System Landscape**.
 It's possible that the applications are already registered automatically or as part of another project.
 If that's not the case, you may have to register the applications using the subsequent steps mentioned in this mission.
-For the purpose of this mission we are using SAP SuccessFactors and SAP S/4HANA Cloud and those systems are registered already in my BTP system landscape.
+For the purpose of this mission we are using SAP SuccessFactors and SAP S/4HANA Cloud Public Edition and those systems are registered already in my BTP system landscape.
 Few things to note:
   * Register a new system only if it's not already there.
   * System Type of **SAP Cloud Identity Services** should already be listed by default.
 Ensure that the SAP Cloud Identity Services tenant for the applications that are in scope for Joule setup is listed.
   * Not all systems have to registered up front.
-For example, if you are only going to run the booster for S/4HANA Cloud, there is no need to ensure that
+For example, if you are only going to run the booster for SAP S/4HANA Cloud Public Edition, there is no need to ensure that SAP SuccessFactors is also registerd under the
-    SuccessFactors is also registerd under the System Landscape.</br>
+    System Landscape.</br>
 ![Preparation](10.jpg)